 BlackBerry OS market share - additional information

 An industry pioneer, the first BlackBerry device with mobile capabilities was released in 2002.
 The BlackBerry – developed and manufactured by BlackBerry Limited, formerly known as RIM – rapidly gained a significant share of the smartphone market by focusing on the email function.
 The device’s success had a direct impact on RIM/BlackBerry’s revenue, which rose from 595 million U.S. dollars in 2004 to almost 20 billion U.S. dollars in 2011.

 The popularity of the BlackBerry was at its height between 2008 and 2010, when the company held about 20 percent of the global smartphone OS market share.
 BlackBerry sales reached its peak in the last quarter of 2010, when 14.6 million Blackberry smartphones were shipped worldwide.
 After that, the figures dropped dramatically.
 By 2014, BlackBerry’s smartphone operating system had less than one percent of the market share.
 In the 2014 financial year, BlackBerry/RIM reported a net loss of over 5.8 billion U.S. dollars.

 Much of BlackBerry’s decline can be attributed to the growth of Google’s mobile operating system Android and the success of Apple’s iPhone.
-Between 2009 and 2014, Google’s operating system went from less than 4 percent to over 80 percent in market share, while Apple’s iOS oscillated between 15 to 20 percent of the share in the same time period.
+By the fourth quarter of 2015, Google’s operating system was used by over 80 percent of smartphones sold to end consumers, while Apple’s iOS was used by over 17 percent of new phones in the same time period.
 The BlackBerry OS has also struggled to compete with Android and iOS in the app market, with just 130,000 apps available in Blackberry World, in contrast to well over a million apps both in the Google Play store and the Apple App Store.